schaaya/healthbot/README.md

 # Mental Health Chatbot healthbot Readme

 Welcome to the documentation for our Mental Health Chatbot!
 This chatbot is designed to provide support and guidance in the realm of mental health.

+Try out the WebApp now: https://main--taupe-mooncake-4c2106.netlify.app/

-Below are the implemented flows as of now:
+Below are the implemented flows as of now

 ## Welcome Flow